Dovey Junction railway station: History

-The station was opened in 1863 as Glandovey Junction.
+The station was opened on 14 August 1867 as Glan Dovey Junction.
 It was renamed Dovey Junction in 1904.

 The station has been rebuilt twice: the original Cambrian Railways buildings were first replaced in the 1970s by a flat-roofed station building.
 This building was subsequently replaced in the 1990s by a simple bus shelter, having fallen into a state of disrepair and being far larger than required at this remote location.

 The station platforms were raised in 2008 in conjunction with raising of the tracks, to reduce the likelihood of closure of this section of line due to flooding.
-The work was part of a major programme of work on the Cambrian Line, including ERTMS signalling to replace the previous RETB system and an extended (dynamic) passing loop at Welshpool to permit running an hourly service from Shrewsbury-Aberystwyth in the future.
+The work was part of a major programme of work on the Cambrian Line, including ERTMS signalling to replace the previous RETB system (installed in 2011).

-Dovey Junction is often quoted as a defining feature of the Great Western Railway in Wales: its inheritance of junctions in unlikely and inconvenient locations.
-Other examples are Moat Lane Junction, Talyllyn Junction, Afon Wen and Barmouth Junction (renamed Morfa Mawddach in 1960).
+The station house at the end of the path to the A487 was previously the stationmaster's house for Glandyfi station, but is now in private residence.